-- Whose fault was it that the accident happened? - What could Vusi and his mother have done?
+What could Vusi and his mother have done?

 Look at the following pictures and talk to your friend about them.
-What are these people doing that is wrong?
+What are et's talk these people doing that is wrong?

-Let's write Write a caption for each picture saying what these passengers should not do.
+Write a caption for each picture saying what these passengers should not do.
+Let's write